 CHANGE_ON_INSTALL.
 For security reasons, Oracle recommends that you change these passwords and the sample schema passwords immediately after installation.

-To verify that the demonstration database was correctly created, enter the following:
+To verify if the demonstration database was correctly created, enter the following:

 /CALL-PROCEDURE $ORAC1120.INSTALL.P.VERIFY,(sid [,SYSTEMPW=systempw])